-Spur Gear is one of important types of gear.
-Today we will study Definition, Types, Terminology, Advantages, Disadvantages and Application of Spur Gear.
+Spur Gear is one of the important types of gear.
+Today we will study the Definition, Types, Terminology, Advantages, Disadvantages, and Application of Spur Gear.

 Spur Gear Definition: